BrewhouseTeam/brewhouseteam.github.io/_posts/2016-03-18-accelerate-your-react-testing-with-enzyme.md

 title: "Accelerate your React testing with Enzyme"
 author: alex
 date: 2016-03-18 11:00
-shared_description: AirBnb's Enzyme library is the fastest and most elegant way to test your React code.
+shared_description: Airbnb's Enzyme library is the fastest and most elegant way to test your React code.
 draft: false
 published: true
 ---

 When it comes to integration testing, Javascript frontends are notoriously hard to test &mdash; there’s lots of setup required, and you often need to rely on clunky simulations of user interactions like clicks and keyboard events.

-React’s virtual DOM offers some interesting opportunities for simplifying the process of testing, and AirBnb’s [Enzyme framework](https://github.com/airbnb/enzyme) makes testing your components an absolute pleasure.
+React’s virtual DOM offers some interesting opportunities for simplifying the process of testing, and Airbnb’s [Enzyme framework](https://github.com/Airbnb/enzyme) makes testing your components an absolute pleasure.
 We recently tried out Enzyme on a React project at Brewhouse.
 We were blown away by how much simpler it was to write tests, and we’re never looking back.

 <!-- break -->>